 The properties transferred by the State to the University comprise over 30 parcels and buildings.
 In addition, UFHSA agreed to lease certain additional historic properties from The Saint Augustine Historical Society.
-Collectively, the University and UFHSA now maintain and manage over 40 parcels in St. Augustine, FL.
+Collectively, the University and UFHSA now maintain and manage over 40 parcels in St. Augustine, FL State property includes 38 buildings on 23 parcels, while the Saint Augustine Historical Society property adds another 9 buildings on 4 parcels.